JoeyJoHa/OLMv1/docs/COMMAND_REFERENCE.md

 ## RBAC Manager Tool Commands

 The RBAC Manager Tool provides a streamlined interface for catalog discovery, configuration management, and RBAC extraction.
+The tool has been extensively refactored with DRY (Don't Repeat Yourself) principles, featuring comprehensive code quality improvements, centralized error handling, and advanced RBAC deduplication.
 Use these commands for the most efficient OLMv1 workflow:

 ### List Available Catalogs